-Painful thoughts and emotions sometimes show up when children and teens practice appreciation and children can easily misinterpret parents’ reminders to be thankful as an indication that we’re minimizing their challenges, even when that’s not the case.
-When painful emotions do come up, encourage kids to view how they feel through a wide lens, not to gloss over their feelings or push them aside.
-When kids acknowledge their hurt feelings and remember the good things in their lives, they embody one of the themes they’ve been exploring—an open mind.
-Three Good Things gives children a chance to practice this holistic mind-set when they’re upset and they need it the most.
+When children and teens practice appreciation painful thoughts and emotions sometimes show up.
+As parents we often want to ease our children’s pain, but children can easily misinterpret guidance to be thankful as an indication that we’re minimizing their challenges, even when that’s not the case.
+So how should we help when painful emotions do come up?
+We should encourage kids to view how they feel through a wide lens, not to gloss over their feelings or push them aside.
+When kids acknowledge their hurt feelings and remember the good things in their lives, they embody an open mind.
+There’s a practice I like to do called Three Good Things that gives children a chance to practice this holistic mind-set when they’re upset and they need it the most.

 The point of this game isn’t to pretend they’re not upset when they feel upset.
 It’s to remember that they can feel two things at once.

 Appreciation Practice: Three Good Things